 Zara, please introduce yourself:

-based in Berlin and Vienna.
+My name is Zara Pfeifer, and I’m an artist and photographer based in Berlin and Vienna.
 I studied architecture at the Academy of Fine Arts and photography at the Friedl Kubelka School for Artistic Photography in Vienna.

 I do my personal long-term photo research projects that culminate in exhibitions or photo books, as well as commissioned photography for architects.
 I also teach a photography seminar for architecture students at TU Vienna.